 Not only that, but app preview explainer videos are relatively easy to make yourself.
 Provided that you are capable of writing the script yourself, the only overheads you’ll have are the approximately $100 you’ll need for voiceover and the $10 to $350 you’ll need to purchase some editing software and a royalty-free soundtrack.

-Using this style of guerrilla marketing is a good way of building brand awareness, boosting downloads and giving people what they want by demonstrating exactly how your product or service works.
+Using this style of guerrilla marketing is a good way of building brand awareness, boosting downloads and giving people what they want by demonstrating exactly how your product or service business works.
 There’s no fluff with an app preview, no BS, and if you can clearly show what your business does is in 30 seconds or less, your customers will appreciate it too.
 People respond to honesty.

-Summary of Costs
+Summary of costs